danibarna/floodGAM/data/README.md

 ## How to get the data

-The annual maxima, catchment descriptors, descriptive table and statistical summary of the `gamfelt` dataset are stored in [`/data/processed-data/gamfelt/`](/data/processed-data/gamfelt/)
+The annual maxima, catchment descriptors, descriptive table and summary of the `gamfelt` dataset are stored in [`/data/processed-data/gamfelt/`](/data/processed-data/gamfelt/)

 ## File structure